-Applications for activities that involve travel within Canada can be submitted, however you must follow the public health protocols—including any requirements to self-quarantine—that are in place in the jurisdiction(s) where the activity is scheduled to take place.
+Applications for activities that involve travel within Canada can be submitted, however you must follow the public health protocols that are in place in the jurisdiction(s) where the activity is scheduled to take place.

 Any funded activity is subject to following the latest public health orders and advisories.
 For up-to-date information on current public health, please go to here.

-If you have applied for funding for a project that is impacted by this order, please contact your program officer to discuss possible changes to your project timeline or scope.
+If you have applied or received funding for a project that may be impacted by recent changes to the public health orders contact your program officer to discuss possible changes to your project timeline or scope.

 Any funded activity is subject to following the latest public health orders and advisories.
-For up-to-date information of the situation in B.C. please go to here.
+For up-to-date information please visit the B.C.
+Government website.

 Arts and Culture Resilience Supplement